aerickt/steno-dictionaries/README.md

 Download this dictionary by right clicking [here](https://github.com/aerickt/steno-dictionaries/raw/main/lapwing-base.json) and pressing "save link".
 Ensure that the file is saved as json and not just a text file.
 Afterwards, it can be added to Plover's dictionary stack and `main.json` can be removed or disabled.

 > Since this page is the only place to learn the theory that comes with this dictionary, I recommend keeping it bookmarked and coming back regularly.
 If you find a quirk in the lookup tool that doesn't sit right with you, consult this page first.
-If it is still unclear to you, feel free to reach out to me, either by opening a GitHub issue on this repo, or contacting me on Discord (I am aerick#3063) through the [Plover Discord Server](https://discord.gg/NAzMz7C3wq).
+If it is still unclear to you, feel free to reach out to me, either by opening a GitHub issue on this repo, or contacting me on Discord (aerick#3063) through the [Plover Discord Server](https://discord.gg/NAzMz7C3wq).

 When it comes to looking up entries, the best strategy would be to look at the longest definition as this corresponds to the fully written-out outline.